-Get the secondary school course calendar from your child's teacher, from your secondary school website, or
+Get the secondary school course calendar from your child's teacher, from your secondary school website, or from the bhncdsb website.

 Make an appointment with your child's teacher or guidance counsellor to get help making choices that best suit your child's interests and abilities.